The Floured Table

 SPICED GRAHAM CRACKER BASE

-• In a 1 quart pot, melt butter on the stove over medium heat.
 Optional, but delicious: Continue heating while butter begins to foam.
-Whisk frequently and watch carefully for the change of color from pale yellow to rich golden brown as the solids separate down to the bottom and the butter smells toasted and nutty.
+Whisk frequently and watch carefully for the change of color from pale yellow to rich golden brown.
+The solids will separate down to the bottom and the butter will smell toasted and nutty.
 Remove browned butter from heat promptly and set aside to cool slightly.

 • Optional, but also delicious: In a small frying pan over medium low heat, toast finely chopped pecan pieces until lightly browned and fragrant smelling, stirring occasionally - about 2-5 minutes.
 Set aside to cool slightly.

-• In a large mixing bowl, combine graham cracker crumbs, coconut, (toasted) pecans, almond flour, brown sugar, salt, and spices.
-Whisk together until fully blended.
-Add melted (browned) butter, vanilla, and grated carrots.
+• Add melted (browned) butter, vanilla, and grated carrots.
 Mix with a spoon or spatula until crumbs are completely moist and mixture looks like wet sand.

 • Pour base mixture into prepared pan and distribute evenly.
 Using the bottom of a measuring cup, firmly press base mixture down until compacted and smooth.
 Place pan into fridge to chill.